automl/Auto-PyTorch/docs/dev.rst

 The ensemble builder and the individual model constructions are both regulated by the `BaseTask`.
 This entity fundamentally calls the aforementioned task, and wait until the time resource is exhausted.

+We also rely on the `ConfigSpace <https://automl.github.io/ConfigSpace/master/index.html>`_ package to build a configuration space and sample configurations from it.
+A configuration in this context, determines the content of a pipeline (for example, that the final estimator will be a MLP, or that it will have PCA as preprocessing).The set of valid configurations is determined by the configuration space.
+The configuration space is build using the dataset characteristics, like type of features (categorical, numerical) or the target type (classification, regression).